AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 [!DNL Live Search] communicates through the endpoint at `https://catalog-service.adobe.io/graphql`.

-As [!DNL Live Search] does not have access to the complete product database, [!DNL Live Search] GraphQL and Commerce core GraphQL will not have complete parity.
+As [!DNL Live Search] does not have access to the complete product database, the [!DNL Live Search] GraphQL and Commerce core GraphQL APIs do not have complete parity.

-It is recommended to call the SaaS APIs directly - specifically the Catalog Service endpoint.
+Adobe recommends calling the SaaS APIs directly — specifically the Catalog Service endpoint.

 - Gain performance and reduce processor load by bypassing the Commerce database/Graphql process
 - Take advantage of the [!DNL Catalog Service] federation to call [!DNL Live Search], [!DNL Catalog Service], and [!DNL Product Recommendations] from a single endpoint.